sodabubblewine/sodabubblewine.github.io/README.md

 I talk about behavior a lot.
 Does that imply that my behavior is under my careful control?
 No.
-It is one thign to know a science and another thing to have a technology in hand.
+It is one thing to know a science and another thing to have a technology in hand.
 The things of technology are the consequences of science, more or less.
 But, the knowledge of science lacks the concrete dimensions of levers, pullies, medicines, and computers.
 All that goes into scinece is often ephemeral: here for but a moment and gone forever, lost to our remote contact with the past through fragmentary records that soon fall apart.